DietGhar

 8

 Open the cooker and add the spinach.
-Stir gently — the heat from the khichdi wilts it in about 2 minutes.
+Stir gently—the heat from the khichdi wilts it in about 2 minutes.
 Check the consistency; add hot water if it's too thick.
-Adjust salt.
+Adjust the salt.
 Serve with low-fat curd.

 Nutrition per serving